giovannellilab/geochem/README.md

 #### Installation of `geochem`

-Installation of the package can be done by running the following code in `R`:
+Installation of the geochem package can be done by running the following code in `R`:

 ``` r
 devtools::install_github("giovannellilab/geochem")